Trusted by 2,000+ UK Businesses | Auditors Vetted by Our In-House Team

 Do I legally need an auditor in the UK?

-Can a UK auditor work with my business if they are not local?
+Can a UK auditor work remotely with my business?

 Yes.
-Most UK auditors work nationwide and remotely.
-Location rarely affects audit quality, provided the firm is properly authorised and experienced in your sector.
+Most UK auditors work nationally and conduct much of their work remotely.
+Location rarely affects audit quality, provided the firm holds the required Registered Auditor licence and has relevant experience in your sector.

 How long does a UK statutory audit take?

-A typical statutory audit for a small or medium-sized business takes 2 to 6 weeks, depending on record quality and business complexity.
+A typical statutory audit for a small or medium-sized business takes 2 to 6 weeks, depending on record quality, business complexity, and the auditor's current workload.
+Complex group audits can take significantly longer.

 How can I reduce my audit costs?

-- Suitable for SMEs, charities, and growing businesses
+• Suitable for SMEs, charities, regulated businesses, and growing companies

 Hire an Expert